qindav/NNRecognition/README.md

 # NNRecognition
 CSCE636 Gesture recognition for finger drumming, hands in pockets, and erratic arm movements

-### Note
-The weights.hdf5 file is too large for github to upload, you'll have to download the weights here:
+NOTE: The weights.hdf5 file is too large for github to upload, you'll have to download the weights here: https://drive.google.com/file/d/15i8PzcGkY9xw75VunuZ_g_xxTfKnnQE9/view?usp=sharing

-https://drive.google.com/file/d/15i8PzcGkY9xw75VunuZ_g_xxTfKnnQE9/view?usp=sharing

 Current top accuracy is 93%